henryle-n/Chasing-Aliens/README.md

 # ::: Area 51: Home of Flying Saucers?
 Where else? :::
 ## Background
-In this project, a JavaScript array of **111** objects were used to construct a web-based app to help users quickly query the data based on different input conditions.
+In this project, a JavaScript array of **111** objects were used to construct a web-based app to help users quickly query the data based on different input conditions and return a data table.

-There are two different websites built for this project.
+There are two different "levels" built for this project:
 * Lev-1 consists of a simple "*Date*" filter input. <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-1/">**Click here**</a> for UFO webpage level-1 <br>

 * Lev-2 consists of multiple filtering inputs, such as: "*Date*", "*City*", "*State*", "*Country*", "*Shape*" that allows user to further "tune-up" the query. <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-2/">**Click here**</a> for UFO webpage level-2